trusona/trusona-mobile-sdk-android/README.md

 3. To stop polling for trusonafications, the started activity will stop   polling at the end of the trusonafication handling process or whenever the `onStop` life cycle method is called.

-It's important to note that trusonafications can expire after a period of time (the default being 2 minutes).
-If a trusonafication expires, then the SDK will automatically reject it and call the `setResult(Activity.RESULT_OK, resultIntent)` with a bundle value of the Trusonafication with its status as `TrusonaficationStatus.EXPIRED`.

 ### Processing a single trusonafication